top of page

 Exactly when you should plant your tubers depends on where you live and the climate conditions in that particular year.
 Tubers may be planted outside 2-3 weeks before the last frost, as it will take several weeks for sprouts to emerge.
 They may also be started in pots and transplanted to the garden later.
 If you are transplanting, you should wait to do so until all danger of frost has passed, and the ground is starting to warm up.

-Plant tubers 4-5 inches below the surface, with the neck and eye of the tuber facing up and placed closest to where you will stake the plant (ideally just a couple inches from the stake).
+Plant tubers horizontally, 4-5 inches below the surface, with the neck and eye of the tuber placed closest to where you will stake the plant (ideally just a couple inches from the stake).
 We recommend placing your stakes before planting, to ensure that you don’t damage the tuber when you put the stake in.

-Plant your tuber in slightly moist soil, and don’t water it until a sprout emerges.
+Plant your tuber in slightly moist soil, or water it once just after planting, but then don’t water it again until a sprout emerges.
 Overwatering tubers before they have sprouted or developed roots will cause them to rot.
 Rain is fine, as long as the tuber is planted in well-draining soil.
 Once the sprout has emerged and the plant is actively growing, water deeply once per week, or as needed depending on your local conditions (less if you are getting regular rain and more if you have heat).

-Space dahlias about 2 feet apart (can be anywhere from 18-36 inches) in a location where they will be in full sun, if possible.
+Space dahlias about 2 feet apart (can be anywhere from 18-36 inches; give more space for larger dinner plate varieties) in a location where they will be in full sun, if possible.

 The Growing Season